 We’re delighted to hear that our community has appreciated our online engagement throughout the pandemic.
 Volunteer Julie said that ‘I found Kamaljit and Mukesh’s free Community project totally absorbing, allowing exclusion from the frustrations and limitations of lockdown’.
 Another member added that the online classes ‘kept our group motivated and has given us something to look forward to each week’.

 Life can be unpredictable and challenging, and we want to use art to support people with whatever they might be going through.
 This links back to the first quality that we noticed: enjoyment, as immersing yourself in creativity can act as a welcome distraction.
+Our 2021 summer programme includes both in-person and online events to support those who may still be shielding.

 Join One of Our Art Classes Today!